solid/solidproject.org/_posts/for-developers/apps/inrupt-tutorial/2020-11-06-00_getting-started.md

     * Click `Login` to login.

     * If you have logged out of your Pod, you are prompted to log in.
-      Enter your username and password and log in.
+      Enter your username and password to log in.

-    * You will be prompted to authorize `http://localhost:1234` to access your Pod.
+    * The first time you log into your Pod with this brand new application you just created, you'll be prompted to authorize it (named `http://localhost:1234`) to access your Pod.
 To allow the application to read and write to your Pod, click `Authorize`.

-    * You are redirected back to our client application page.
+    * You should be redirected back to your client application page.

         **NOTE:** If you encounter redirect issues trying to log in, you may need to clear your browser's cache.

-    * You should see a message telling you: "Your session is logged in."
+    * You should see a message telling you:

-9. Read your `public` profile data.

-   **NOTE:** Because the profile data is public, you do not need to log in to
-      read the data.
-The application does so to show how to make authenticated read requests.

-   * Enter your WebID (e.g., `https://<username>.solidcommunity.net/profile/card#me`).

-   * Click `Read Profile`.
+         ```
+         Your session is logged in with the WebID [<your WebID>].
+         ```

+9. Now that you're logged in, you can freely read and write the information in your profile.

+   * Let's start by simply clicking the `Read Profile` button.
+       * You should see the name you entered when you registered your Pod.

+   * Now let's update your name.
+Simply enter a new name in the 'Write your name' textfield, and click the 'Write to Profile' button.
+       * You should see the message:
+           ```
+           Wrote [<your new name>] as name successfully!
+           ```

+   * Now let's verify that your profile really was updated by clicking again on the 'Read Profile' button.
-   * The page should display your formatted name and role.
+       * You should see the updated name displayed!

-   You can also read the public profiles of anyone else with a Solid Pod by simply entering their WebID; e.g., `https://docs-example.inrupt.net/profile/card#me`.
+   You can also read the public profiles of anyone else in the world with a Solid Pod by simply entering their WebID into the text box of section 3 of the application; e.g., `https://docs-example.inrupt.net/profile/card#me` (**NOTE:** If you do try that example WebID, you should see the name `Changing Docs Example`!).

 10. Exit the Application